gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 answer back to a Unified Plan one to pass it to Firefox.

-That's the tricky part because you can't naively put any SSRC in any m-line, each SSRC has to be put back into the same m-line that it was in the original answer from the native create answer success callback.
+That's the tricky part because you can't naively put any SSRC in any m-line, each SSRC should be put back into the same m-line that it was in the original answer from the native create answer success callback.
 The order of the m-lines is important too, so each m-line has to be in the same position it was in the original answer from the native create answer success callback (which matches